Athletic Training Services

 What is a concussion?

-A concussion is caused by a blow or motion to the head or body that causes the brain to move rapidly inside the skull.
-The risk of catastrophic injuries or death is significant when a concussion or head injury is not properly evaluated and managed.
-Concussions are a type of brain injury that can range from mild to severe and can disrupt the way the brain normally functions.
-Concussions can occur in any organized or unorganized sport or recreational activity and can result from a fall or from collisions with players, the ground, or obstacles.
-Concussions occur with or without loss of consciousness.
-Continuing to play with a concussion or symptoms of a head injury can leave a person vulnerable to greater injury and death.
+Concussions are caused by a blow or motion to the head causing the brain to move rapidly inside the skull.
+Failing to properly evaluate and manage a head injury significantly increases the risk of catastrophic injuries or death.
+These brain injuries can range from mild to severe and can disrupt the way the brain normally functions.
+Concussions can occur in any organized or unorganized sport or recreational activity and can result from a fall or collisions with players, the ground, or obstacles.
+They can occur with or without loss of consciousness.
+Moreover, continuing to play with a concussion or symptoms of a head injury increases vulnerability to greater injury and death.

 Concussion Baseline Testing

-All athletes playing a high impact sport (boxing, M/W hockey, M/W lacrosse, M/W rugby, M/W soccer) are required to complete a baseline test prior to participation in the sport.
+All athletes playing a high-impact sport are required to complete a baseline test prior to participation in the sport.
+For example, this includes boxing, hockey, lacrosse, rugby, and soccer for both men and women.
 Baseline testing is optional for athletes in all other sports.

 Concussion Evaluation

-Once an athlete is suspected of having suffered a head injury, they must be removed from play and evaluated by an athletic trainer or qualified physician.
-At this time, the athletic trainer will determine a diagnosis and decide whether or not it is appropriate for the athlete to return to play.
+Athletes must be removed from play and evaluated by an athletic trainer if suspected of having suffered a head injury.
+The trainer will then determine a diagnosis and decide whether it is appropriate for the athlete to return to play.

 If there is no athletic trainer or physician present at the time of injury, the athlete should be removed from play until they can be evaluated.
 Here is a table of common signs and symptoms coaches and athletes should be aware of: